List of cultural sites damaged during the Russo-Ukrainian war (2022–present)

-The list of damaged cultural sites during the 2022 Russian invasion of Ukraine is a list of cultural sites in Ukraine that have been verified by United Nations Educational, Scientific and Cultural Organization (UNESCO) as damaged and/or destroyed during the 2022 Russian invasion of Ukraine (that started on 24 February 2022).
+The list of damaged cultural sites during the Russian invasion of Ukraine is a list of cultural sites in Ukraine that have been verified by United Nations Educational, Scientific and Cultural Organization (UNESCO) as damaged and/or destroyed during the Russian invasion of Ukraine (that started on 24 February 2022).
+Despite that it was cited by many, the quality of this dataset remains not optimal.
+An examination of the April 2024 release showed that many entries suffer from incomplete information (e.g. imprecise description, missing geolocation, missing date of damage, missing multilingual title/description).
+Among the 351 damaged cultural properties they examined, only 211 met their criteria and were annotated and were included in their dataset.

 Both Ukraine and Russia have signed the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict (the 1954 Hague Convention), which was drafted to safeguard cultural heritage during periods of armed conflicts.
 UNESCO is primarily responsible for the dissemination and monitoring of compliance.

 List

-The list is current as of 29 August 2022 and based on information verified by UNESCO.
+The list is current as of 29 Dec 2024 and based on information verified by UNESCO.

-This includes 183 sites in total:
+This includes 468 sites in total: